Ashwani07/bigdata/README.md

 1. Basics of Spark
 2. Basics of Kafka
 3. Streaming
-    a.
-Using tweepy in Python
+    - Using tweepy in Python
-    b.
-Using Spark Streaming
+    - Using Spark Streaming
-    c.
-Using Kafka Streaming
+    - Using Kafka Streaming
-4. spark, spark streaming and kafka streaming.
-5. ELK
+4. ELK